git-pull/website/code_explorer/rst-docutils-sphinx-readthedocs.rst

 ================

 **reStructuredText** sometimes seen as **reST** and **rst**, is a specification for marking up documents.
+It was defined in `PEP 287`_.

 *Markup Language* (`Docutil's website about reStructuredText`_) - "reStructuredText is an easy-to-read, what-you-see-is-what-you-get plaintext markup syntax and parser system." [#]_ It is abbreviated as ``reST``, with an extension of ``.rst``.